AlbinLindskog/react-segment/README.md

 a single-page app framework like React.
 Although the official tutorial works, this is library makes the integration far more seamless.

+Note: This package does not work for Analytics.js 2.0, it only works for Analytics.js Classic.

 Simply add the `AnalyticsProvider` to you app with your write key:
 ```javascript
 import { AnalyticsProvider } from './index.js'